aucontraire/cognivault/README.md

 #### Safe Execution with Validation

-For production-ready execution with type checking, formatting, and test validation:
+For validated execution with type checking, formatting, and test validation:

 ```bash
 make run-safe QUESTION="Is democracy becoming more robust globally?"